The Count of Monte Cristo (1934 film): Differences from the novel

 The film changes some major details of the story.
 Prominent characters from the novel such as Bertuccio, Caderousse, Franz D'Épinay, Andrea Cavalcanti, Louise d'Armilly, Eugénie Danglars, Maximilian Morrel, Edouard de Villefort and Heloise de Villefort are all omitted.
 Haydee's role is reduced to two brief appearances, and her romantic involvement with Monte Cristo is not referred to.

 In the novel, Dantes and Mercedes did not rekindle their relationship.
 Danglars and Fernand betrayed Dantes anonymously via a letter rather than in person, and Dantes only discovered their betrayal once in prison.
 Mercedes was the daughter of a fisherman, not from a wealthy family as suggested in the film, and there was no indication that her mother was opposed to the Dantes marriage.
 Monte Cristo and Fernand did not engage in a sword fight.
 Monte Cristo was not put on trial, as he is in the movie's finale.
-It was Villefort rather than Danglars who went insane.
+It was Villefort rather than Danglars who went insane - Danglars, although he loses almost all of his ill-gotten gains, since Monte Cristo by the time he has set upon him is beginning to wonder whether excessive revenge (which is destroying much more than he meant) is quite the expedient, is the only person left with his life and sanity, although he was the worst of Dantes' betrayers originally.

 Reception, sequels and remakes

 The film was very popular — Philip Dunne said it "provided Eddie Small with a fortune almost as great as the Treasure of Spada".
-A sequel, The Son of Monte Cristo, was announced almost immediately, but took several years to be made.